huynhvanphuc/CISSP/README.md

     * Can be based on cost to develop or replace, market value, etc.
   * Threats
     * Undesirable occurences that can damage assets
+    * A potentially harmful incident (Tsunami, Earthquake, Virus, … )
   * Threat Agents
     * Sources of threats
+  * Vulnerability
+    * A weakness that can allow the Threat to do harm.
+Having a Data Center in the Tsunami flood area, not Earthquake resistant, not applying patches and anti virus, …
   * Exposure
     * Possibility of threat realization
     * Exposure is equivalent to risk
   * Risk
     * Possibility of threat realization
     * risk = threat * vulnerability
+    * Impact – Can at times be added to give a more full picture => Risk = Threat x Vulnerability x Impact (How bad is it?).
   * Safeguards / Countermeasure
     * Things or acts that reduce a threat or vulnerability
     * Safeguard